paa-li/glossary/README.md

     - If there is no formally recognized equivalent, it must be left empty.
     - Use 繁體字 instead of 简体字.

+9. Double quotes `" "` can be optionally used to group a single entry with spaces into one.

 ***

 `wget` from `https://paa-li.github.io/glossary/entry.csv`